uswds/uswds-site/pages/patterns/select-language/language-preferences.md

 ## Considerations
 Strongly consider providing language to <b>reassure the user that there are no penalties</b> associated with accessing information or completing forms in languages other than English.
 Some people with limited English-language skills have concerns about stigma or that use of a language other than English will impact their immigration status, program eligibility, or future opportunities.

-Once a user has saved a preference setting other than English, default to their preferred language for future communication whenever possible.
+Once a user has saved a preference setting other than English, default to their preferred language for future mail or email communications whenever possible.

-Consider that individuals may have <b>other challenges in addition to LEP</b>, and may require other types of support.
+Consider that individuals may have <b>other challenges in addition to limited English proficiency</b>, and may require other types of support.

 Translation and navigation functions in languages other than English should still meet appropriate accessibility standards to ensure equal access.